Cassius Marcellus Clay: Civil War and Minister to Russia

 President Lincoln appointed Clay to the post of Minister to the Russian court at St. Petersburg on March 28, 1861.
-The Civil War started before he departed and, as there were no Federal troops in Washington at the time, Clay organized a group of 300 volunteers to protect the White House and US Naval Yard from a possible Confederate attack.
+The Civil War started before he departed and, as there were no federal troops in Washington at the time, Clay organized a group of 300 volunteers to protect the White House and U.S. Naval Yard from a possible Confederate attack.
 These men became known as Cassius M. Clay's Washington Guards.
 President Lincoln gave Clay a presentation Colt revolver in recognition.
-When Federal troops arrived, Clay and his family embarked for Russia.
+When federal troops arrived, Clay and his family embarked for Russia.
 As Minister to Russia, Clay witnessed the Tsar's emancipation edict.

 During the Civil War, Russia came to the aid of the Union, threatening war against Britain and France if they officially recognized the Confederacy.
 Cassius Clay, as minister to Russia during that time, was instrumental in securing Russia's aid.
 Emperor Alexander II of Russia gave sealed orders to the commanders of both his Atlantic and Pacific fleets, and sent them to the East and West coasts of the United States.
 They were instructed that the sealed orders were to be opened only if Britain and France entered the war on the side of the Confederacy.
 When the Russian Atlantic fleet entered New York harbor, Secretary of the Navy Gideon Welles wrote in his diary:

 In sending these ships to this country, there is something significant.
 What will be its effect on France, and French policy, we shall learn in due time.
 It may be moderate, it may exacerbate.
 God bless the Russians.

 The action of Alexander II was confirmed in 1904 by Wharton Barker of Pennsylvania, who in 1878 was the financial agent in the United States of the Russian government.

 Recalled to the United States in 1862 to accept a commission from Lincoln as a major general with the Union Army, Clay publicly refused to accept it unless Lincoln would agree to emancipate slaves under Confederate control.
 Clay was nonetheless commissioned a Major General of the US Volunteers General Staff on April 11, 1862, and Lincoln sent him to Kentucky to assess the mood for emancipation there and in the other border states.
 Following Clay's return to Washington, D.C., Lincoln issued the Emancipation Proclamation in late 1862, to take effect in January 1863.

 Clay resigned his commission on March 11, 1863, and returned to Russia, where he served until 1869.
-For his service in the Civil War, Clay received a pension noting his service as a Major General of Volunteers, as well as his service in the Mexican War.
+For his service in the Civil War, Clay received a pension noting his service as a Major General of Volunteers, as well as his service in the Mexican–American War.
 He was influential in the negotiations for the purchase of Alaska.